unboxed/unboxed.co/source/blog/2017-01-31-taking-action-to-combat-health-inequalities-in-lambeth-s-portuguese-community-in-three-hours.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Feeling hopeful for Jose, the user persona we formed today, may his challenges be addressed effectively 😀 <a href="https://t.co/nwaj6KH9Do">https://t.co/nwaj6KH9Do</a></p>&mdash; SaraMarques (@slamasol) <a href="https://twitter.com/slamasol/status/821789289302392835">January 18, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+(Also, a huge thank you to the brilliant team at the Health Foundry for the fantastic session photos).

 <br/>
 # HealthTechqala - the 5-day healthcare product accelerator